CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

 ## Testing Your HA Cluster

-An important part of buildin a resilient Postgres environment is testing its resiliency, so let's run a few tests to see how PGO performs under pressure!
+An important part of building a resilient Postgres environment is testing its resiliency, so let's run a few tests to see how PGO performs under pressure!

 ### Test #1: Remove a Service